brauliomsft/azure-mcp/README.md

 # Azure VM Management MCP

-A Python-based tool for managing Azure Virtual Machines using the Machine Control Protocol (MCP).
+A Python-based demo tool for managing Azure VMs using the MCP (Model-Context Protocol).
 This project provides a simple interface to create, list, and delete Azure VMs along with their associated network resources.

 ## Prerequisites